There are also two particular qualities that will be vital for any student to have success along this path.

 Our students will gain great knowledge about herbs from their studies and, equally, they need to create a living understanding of the plants by getting up-close and personal with them.
 We believe a practitioner is far more likely to become a safe and effective herbalist if they have had plenty of first hand experience with the plant medicines they use as tools in their trade.
 Our students learn the knowledge, the ‘materia medica’ of herbs by sampling and using the herb they study and then going into depth on their origins, botanical names, actions, energetics, indications, science, folklore, safety, pairing, formulation, preparation, manufacturing and how to dispense and use herbs for people in real-life situations.

 Likewise, whilst it is understood that different people have different paths and that there is no one ‘right way’, we expect our Diploma students to commit to experiential learning – such as trying different kinds of therapeutic diets and/or practicing different kinds of exercises and techniques over a broad spectrum of areas.
 This means, when they prescribe a change of diet or lifestyle to another person, they have ‘been there’ and know exactly what’s involved in what they are asking others to do!

-Working in a modern herbal medicine clinic, with all kinds of people with all kinds of problems, requires a great deal of knowledge, skills, strength and flexibility.
-Much of our endeavour in developing the ‘hands-on’ training in this course is to help the student gain the practical knowledge and skills to manage and succeed with a wide range of challenges, to build their confidence, to help them grow their practice so that they can eventually have the strength and stability of a great tree within their community.
-Deep roots, full branches, abundant leaves, flowers, nuts and berries, able to take in nourishment from Nature itself and able to support others over the longest journey of them all; life itself.
+Working in a modern herbal medicine clinic, with all kinds of people with all kinds of problems, requires knowledge, skill, inner-strength and flexibility.
+Our endeavour is to help the student gain the practical knowledge and skills to manage and succeed with a wide range of challenges and to help them grow their practice so that they can eventually have the strength and flexibility of a healing tree with deep roots in the community they care for.